pebble-tech/cursor-my-hackathon/docs/v1-doc.md

 **Permissions:**
 - ❌ Cannot login to platform
 - ✅ Receives permanent QR code via email
-- ✅ Can use QR for food check-in only
+- ✅ Can use QR for check-ins only
 - ❌ Does not receive credit codes
 - ❌ No dashboard access